Adaptive Instance Distillation for Object Detection in Autonomous Driving: Experiments and Results

-Fig \ref{fig:Example2} demonstrates another random example on the COCO traffic dataset.
-From left to right, the results are respectively from 1) the teacher baseline model, 2) Zhang \etal~\cite{zhang2021improve}'s model, and 3) our AID-distilled model.
-The first two pictures show that the two other baseline models incorrectly predicted the truck in the marked green oval boxes.
-The main reason for the detection failure is that the object is occluded and the teacher model cannot impart trustworthy information to the student model in such scenarios.
-Zhang \etal \cite{zhang2021improve} believed the teacher's prediction and made a similar mistake.
-On the other hand, our AID-distilled model relied more on itself when learned to predict for such instances and predicted correctly in the last picture.
+Fig. \ref{fig:coco traffic} demonstrates another random example on the COCO traffic dataset.
+From left to right, the results are respectively from 1) the non-distilled student baseline GFL model, 2) Zhang \etal~\cite{zhang2021improve}'s distilled GFL model, and 3) our AID-distilled GFL model.
+All three models use ResNet-50 as the backbone for fair comparison.
+The two left images show that 1) and 2) incorrectly predicted the truck in the marked green ovals.
+The main reason for the detection failure is that the object is occluded, and the teacher model cannot impart trustworthy information to the student model in such scenarios.
+Zhang \etal \cite{zhang2021improve}'s distilled model blindly trusted the teacher's prediction and thus made a similar mistake.
+In contrast, our AID-distilled model relied more on itself when learned to predict for such instances and predicted correctly in the rightmost picture.